handist/collections/README.md

 ...
 ```

+**Configuration for `mpjnative` profile**

 In the case of the MPJ-Express library, you will need to set the `MPJ_HOME` environment variable at the location of the library on your system.
-It is expected that the `libnativempjdev.so` compiled for your specific system is located in the `$MPJ_HOME/lib` directory.
+We expect that the `libnativempjdev.so` compiled for your specific system is located in the `$MPJ_HOME/lib` directory.

 # Related repository